Ignorance is not

 ignorant of these issues, and until the vast majority of the public truly

-understands these issues (which I have not attempted to explain in this
+understands these issues (which I have not attempted to explain in this letter),

-our broken system.
+broken system.

 So yes, there is nothing necessarily we can do to rectify any of these issues at the moment, but there is one critical thing we can do: we can educate ourselves to these issues and we can find and develop ways to educate the public—until such time we reach a critical mass and the people can demand action.